 The target list is saved when you click the Save or Save as.. button at the bottom right of the window.

 Give a description of the step that can be used to make a subfolder.

-Set the type of frame, exposure time, gain, binning, number of exposure, as in the Capture tool.
+Set the type of frame, exposure time, binning, filter and number of exposure, as in the Capture tool.

 Check corresponding box if you want to run an auto-focus at the start of this step.